-- Knowledgeable underwriters: There have been many new entrants to the cyber insurance market over the last five years, many hoping to take advantage of the fast-growing market and its opportunities.
+- Knowledgeable underwriters: There have been many new entrants to the cyber insurance market over the last several years, with many hoping to take advantage of the fast-growing market and its opportunities.
 It’s important to work with a carrier who has a strong track record in the market, has shown a commitment over the long-term (some longevity), and can show strong financial stability.

 - Quality of coverage: it’s important to know what is really being offered in your policy, and maybe even more important, what’s not.
 Companies need to look at policy exclusions to see what is being excluded.

 - Claims handling: In-house claims expertise and an incident response team is a big plus.
-Many carriers outsource their claims handling to third parties, which may not be as familiar with the insurance product and being one step removed may be less likely to be a true partner for the insured.
+Many carriers outsource their claims handling to third parties, which may not be as familiar with the insurance product and, being one step removed, may be less likely to be a true partner for the insured.